Final Fantasy XIV: Story

 Cid, Alphinaud, and the adventurer travel to Coerthas, territory of reclusive Ishgard, seeking Cid's lost airship, the Enterprise.
-After befriending Isghardian commander Haurchefant Greystone and foiling a heretic plot, they recover the Enterprise in the Stone Vigil, a fortress overrun by dragons.
+After befriending Isghardian commander Haurchefant Greystone and foiling a heretic plot, they recover the Enterprise from a fortress overrun by dragons.
 Cid, aided by the adventurer's Echo, regains his memories as a Garlean engineer, Eorzean defector, and genius inventor.
-The adventurer eventually acquires a rare crystal to cut through Garuda's vortex, and the two fight until Garuda torments Kobold and Amalj'aa prisoners of war into resummoning Ifrit and Titan.
-However, Gaius and Lahabrea intercede with the Ultima Weapon, an Allagan machine, which consumes all three primals to increase it's power.
-At Lahabrea's urging, Gaius plans to use the Ultima Weapon to conquer Eorzea, but the Ascian secretly intends to start another calamity with it.
+The adventurer acquires a rare crystal to cut through Garuda's vortex, and the two fight until Garuda torments Kobold and Amalj'aa prisoners of war into resummoning Titan and Ifrit.
+However, Gaius and Lahabrea intercede with the Ultima Weapon, an ancient Allagan warmachine, which consumes all three primals to increase its power.
+At Lahabrea's urging, Gaius plans to conquer Eorzea using the Weapon, but the Ascian intends to trigger a Calamity with it.

-After recovering additional members, the Scions rescue Minfilia and the others from the Garleans, learning that Lahabrea has possessed Thancred.
-Barging into a meeting of the Alliance leadership, Alphinaud and Minfilia persuade them to choose resistance instead of surrender.
-The Scions join the Alliance in executing a massive counteroffensive, Operation Archon.
-Ultimately, the adventurer assaults Gaius' stronghold, the Praetorium, where Gaius pilots the Ultima Weapon and battles them.
+After recovering additional members, the Scions rescue Minfilia and the others, learning that Lahabrea has possessed Thancred.
+Intruding on an Alliance leadership meeting, Alphinaud and Minfilia persuade them to choose resistance instead of surrender.
+The Scions join the Alliance in a massive counteroffensive, Operation Archon.
+The adventurer assaults Gaius' stronghold, the Praetorium, where Gaius pilots the Ultima Weapon in battle.
 Shielded by Hydaelyn's Blessing of Light, the adventurer destroys the Ultima Weapon, leaving Gaius behind in the explosion.
-Lahabrea defeats the adventurer himself, revealing the calamities are part of a process to resurrect the Ascians' God, Zodiark.
-Hydaelyn revives them and they purge Lahabrea from Thancred's body, fulfilling the vision from the prologue.
-Victorious, Alliance leaders declare the Seventh Astral Era.
-The adventurer is declared the new Warrior of Light; for Legacy characters their victory restores everyone's memories of the Warrior.
-In a post-credits scene, a recovering Lahabrea and other Ascians prepare for the return of Bahamut.
+Lahabrea defeats the adventurer himself, revealing the Calamities are part of a process to resurrect the Ascians' god, Zodiark.
+Hydaelyn revives the adventurer and they purge Lahabrea from Thancred's body, as in the prologue vision.
+With the threat of Garlean invasion lifted, the Grand Company leaders declare the beginning of the Seventh Astral Era.
+The player's character is hailed as a hero of the same caliber as the Warriors of Light.